-The Function of a Nursing Assistant
+The Role of a CNA

 - Administering basic services to patients

-- Checking patient's vital signs
+- Taking patient's vital signs

 - Keeping a record of patient's health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

-- Serving and helping patients with meals
+- Serving and assisting patients with meals

 - Transporting patients to other areas